 Catalonian soon expanded due to a series of well-placed marriages and armed victories in Mallorca, Ibiza and then Tarragona.
 Ramon Berenguer IV united Catalonia with Aragon because of his marriage to Petronila of Aragon in 1137.
 His son, Alfonso II later became the first Aragon-Catalan king.
 He ruled the Mediterranean coast beyond the boundary of Catalonia all the way to Nice.

 Jaume I 1213-76

-In the 14th century, Barcelona became a major centre for trade, scientific knowledge, and the arts flourished.
+In the 14th century, Barcelona became a major center for trade, scientific knowledge, and the arts flourished.
 Great Gothic buildings were erected, and Catalonia expanded further.
-It flexed its powers taking over Sardinia, Corsica, Naples and the Roussillon region.
+It flexed its powers taking over Sardinia, Corsica, Naples, and the Roussillon region.

 The Thirty Years War (1618-48)

 The war began when the Holy Roman Emperor Ferdinand II of Bohemia attempted to curtail the religious activities of his subjects.
 It sparked rebellions among Protestants.
 The battle involved all the major powers in Europe, with Spain, Sweden, France, and Austria waging campaigns firstly only on German soil.
 Known for the atrocities committed by mercenary soldiers, the war thankfully ended with a series of treaties, making up the Peace of Westphalia.
 The fallout of the war reshaped the religious and political map of central Europe.
 It set the stage for old centralized Roman Catholic empire rule to give way to a community of sovereign states and so began the Catalonian demise.